patrickmineault/industry/migrating-from-matlab.md

     # Many more lines of code here.

+def _run_tests():
+    # one test.
+    instance = ChaoticRnn()
+    assert instance.t == 0
+    # more tests here...

 if __name__ == '__main__':
     # Run the tests.
-    instance = ChaoticRnn()
-    assert instance.t == 0

-    # ...more test here...
+    _run_tests()
 ```

+We put our tests inside the function `_run_tests()` - this prevents us from polluting the module namespace with variables that may have the same name as other variables inside of function.

-When our code is incorrect, the tests should raise errors, which will stop execution.
+When the code is run, the tests should raise errors if the output is not as expected, which will stop execution.
 You will see a big old error on the command line, and then you know that you must correct the code.
 You can raise an error by:

 * Using the `assert` statement.
 It raises an error whenever the statement is False.
 * Using the methods in [`np.testing`](https://docs.scipy.org/doc/numpy/reference/routines.testing.html).
 These methods can check whether, for example, a numpy array's elements are all close to a reference (within numeric error).
 * Using the `raise` statement to manually raise an error.

 That's really all you need to test code.
 [Numerous unit-testing libraries in Python exist](https://realpython.com/python-testing/), but at their core is the same idea: create code that raises an error when the output not what is expected.
+In general, it will be better to keep the code under

 ### Picking organization